A-Ayush-raj/IPL-Auction-2024/README.md

 # IPL-Auction-2024

-Created a deshnbord based on the Auction if IPL of 2024 to analyse the team based on player and their cost.
+Created a dashboard based on the Auction of IPL of 2024 to analyze the team based on player and their cost.